mountainMath/doodles/content/posts/2021-01-15-capital-gains-income.markdown

 We have seen above that (taxable) capital gains income is not distributed uniformly across income groups.
 And we know [income groups aren't distributed uniformly geographically](https://doodles.mountainmath.ca/blog/2018/10/28/understanding-income-distributions-across-geographies-and-time/).

-Therefore it is reasonably to expect that (taxable) capital gains income is not distributed uniformly geographically.
+Therefore it is reasonable to expect that (taxable) capital gains income is not distributed uniformly geographically.
 Unfortunately capital gains is not a regular census variable, and it is not part of our census tract level T1FF data extract.
 But the 2011 NHS did report on capital gains income.
 Which allows to take a look at the geographic distribution of capital gains income in 2010, taking Vancouver as an example.
-While NHS data is generally sub-optimal as a data source, we have [seen that pure income data, no taking cross-tabs with other census variables, performs quite well](https://doodles.mountainmath.ca/blog/2017/09/29/a-retrospective-look-at-nhs-income-data/), despite some ill-informed claims to the contrary.
+While NHS data is generally sub-optimal as a data source, we have [seen that pure income data, not taking cross-tabs with other census variables, performs quite well](https://doodles.mountainmath.ca/blog/2017/09/29/a-retrospective-look-at-nhs-income-data/), despite some ill-informed claims to the contrary.

 <img src="/posts/2021-01-15-capital-gains-income_files/figure-html/unnamed-chunk-9-1.png" width="768" />